 Flights are quoted separately to the holiday price.
 When enquiring, our experts are able to provide the best fare possible from your preferred airline / airport.

 |Prices for 2018||Duration||Two sharing||Single|

-Prices include flight credit of £150*, transfers as per itinerary; 4 nights on full board in rooms with private facilities at Fosshotel Hellnar (dinner is a three course set menu, lunches at a local cafe), two whale watching boat trips excursions as detailed in the itinerary; the services of a driver and guide and a Northern Lights Bradt Guide
+Prices include Transfers as per itinerary; 4 nights on full board in rooms with private facilities at Fosshotel Hellnar (dinner is a three course set menu, lunches at a local cafe), two whale watching boat trips excursions as detailed in the itinerary; the services of a driver and guide and a Northern Lights Bradt Guide

-Prices exclude travel insurance, personal expenses, tips and gratuities
+Prices exclude Flights, travel insurance, personal expenses, tips and gratuities

 Important note: The appearance of the orca to the shores of Iceland is an unpredictable event.
 Their arrival time has varied from year to year and we can not guarantee sightings.
 If the orca are not in the region at the time of your visit, alternative arrangements may be made.

 Your expert guides